Are you Working Too Hard for Jesus?

-The answer must surely be Paul and his friends, but many people will say it was the church at Ephesus.
+The answer must surely be Paul and his friends, yet many people would say it was the church at Ephesus.
 They say this because of what Jesus said in his letter to the church:

 Commentators make much of Jesus knowing the Ephesians’ deeds and toil, as though an impressed Lord was recording their labors in his scorebook.
 But the original word for know simply means “I see”.

 When Jesus says, “I know” to the Ephesians, he’s saying “I care.”
 Because he loves us he is intimately acquainted with our lives.
 He knows what we’re doing.
 It’s a good thing that he knows, but it may not be a good thing that we’re doing, and this was the case with the Ephesians.

-Many believe that Jesus was commending the Ephesians for their hard work, but the word toil means labors, extreme weariness, and beating.
+Many believe that Jesus was commending the Ephesians for their hard work, but toil means labors, extreme weariness, and beating.
 The Ephesians were taking a beating.
 They were working themselves to exhaustion.

 Jesus said, “Come to me, all who are weary and heavy-laden, and I will give you rest” (Matt.
 11:28).
 The Ephesians were weary and heavy-laden.
 They were a busy church in a busy city.
 They were running all sorts of programs, ministries, and activities.
 They met every day of the week and twice on Sunday, and they were worn out.

 Contrary to popular opinion, Jesus doesn’t commend the Ephesians for working themselves into a miserable state.
 He does not say, “Well done you good and hard-working servants.”
 But nor does he rebuke them for working too hard.
 He simply says, “I’m aware of how hard you are working.”

-To say the Ephesians had left their first love, is to recognize they were no longer abiding in the love of God.
+To say the Ephesians had left their first love is to recognize they were no longer abiding in the love of God.
 Like the prodigal son, they had walked away from their Father’s love.

 That Jesus would speak of the Ephesians’ labor and lost love speaks volumes.
 These guys had too much going on.
 Living in the busiest city in Asia, they were burning the candle at both ends and burning themselves out in the process.

+How do we wander from the love of God?
 By working ourselves to distraction and by trying to earn what God freely provides.
-He certainly has not stopped love us, but we don’t feel the love.
+He certainly has not stopped loving us, but we don’t feel the love.
 We feel beaten down, exhausted, bone-weary.

 What the Ephesians were doing (working hard) was getting in the way of what they weren’t doing (receiving from Jesus), which is why Jesus tells them to stop what they’re doing and return to what they did before.

-What deeds did we do at first?
+What deeds did you do at first?

 “Do that,” says the Lord.
 “Stop trying to give to me and receive from me.
 Follow Mary who sat rather than Martha who stressed.”

 Beware this graceless message!
 The mindless pursuit of religious busyness—even good works done in the name of Jesus—will distract you from the love of God.
 You’ll end up with toiling in the kitchen instead of reclining with Jesus in the lounge.

 If you are worn out from doing the Lord’s work, you can probably relate to the Ephesians.
 They were a hard-working bunch of believers, but they were dying on the inside.
 They were busy building, but their labor was in vain.